-- 1. Application Submission Instructions: Applicants are required to follow the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on December 27, 2021 (84 FR 73264), and available at www.federalregister.gov/d/2021-27979, which contain requirements and information on how to submit an application. - 2.
-Intergovernmental Review: This competition is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
-Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this competition. - 3.
-Funding Restrictions: We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice. - 4.
-Recommended Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-We recommend that you (1) limit the application narrative to no more than 70 pages and (2) use the following standards: - \bullet A "page" is 8.5" x 11", on one side only, with 1" margins at the top, bottom, and both sides. - Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots. - Use a font that is 12 point or larger. - Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
+1. Application Submission Instructions: Applicants are required to follow the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on February 13, 2019 (84 FR 3768), and available at www.govinfo.gov/content/ pkg/FR-2019-02-13/pdf/2019-02206.pdf, which contain requirements and information on how to submit an application.

+2. Intergovernmental Review: This competition is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
+However, under 34 CFR 79.8(a), we waive intergovernmental review in order to make awards by the end of FY 2020.

+3. Funding Restrictions: We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice.

+4. Recommended Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+We recommend that you (1) limit the application narrative to no more than 70 pages and (2) use the following standards:

+• A "page" is 8.5" x 11", on one side only, with 1" margins at the top, bottom, and both sides.

+• Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots.

+• Use a font that is 12 point or larger.

+• Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.

-The recommended page limit does not apply to the cover sheet; the budget section, including the narrative budget justification; the assurances and certifications; or the abstract (follow the guidance provided in the application package for completing the abstract), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
+The recommended page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the abstract (follow the guidance provided in the application package for completing the abstract), the table of contents, the list of priority requirements, the resumes, the reference list, the letters of support, or the appendices.
 However, the recommended page limit does apply to all of the application narrative, including all text in charts, tables, figures, graphs, and screen shots.